What is radon?

 How does the test kit work? |

 Long-term radon detectors are most commonly alpha track devices.
-Alpha track detectors contain a small piece of plastic which gets ‘etched’ or marked by the energy that is released from the radon decay process.
-This mark on the plastic is from the same impact that can damage your lung tissue, however on the plastic inside the detector it leaves a mark that can be counted by the lab. |
+Alpha track detectors contain a small piece of plastic which gets etched or marked by the energy that is released from the radon decay process.
+Those marks on the plastic can be counted in the lab. |